-Increase participation in the food waste service from 62% to 72% in 2020/21 county not being covered.
-SCC have covered this cost pressure through MHCLG Covid funding

-It is too early to measure achievement against this aim, and due to the significant increase in food waste tonnage under Covid, we may never be able to identify the specific impact of the Slimmy campaign.
-However, the 400% increase in container demand suggests that participation increased significantly. all If households starting to recycle food waste that would be an increase in participation of 5%.
+Increase participation in the food waste service from 62% to 72% in 2020/21 It is too early to measure achievement against this aim, and due to the significant increase in food waste tonnage under Covid, we may never be able to identify the specific impact of the Slimmy campaign.
+However, the 400% increase in container demand suggests that participation significantly.
+If has increased all these households starting to recycle food waste that would be an increase in participation of 5%.
 Our previous participation survey showed us that infrequent participation in food waste high, so many people will not require a new container to start recycling food waste regularly.